 The Group's exposure to foreign currency risk arises from the translation of the foreign currency exchange gains and losses on cash and cash equivalents, accounts and other receivables, other financial assets, loans and borrowings; and accounts and other payables that are denominated in foreign currency.
 The analysis assumes that all other variables remain constant.
-A strengthening (weakening) of 5% of the TWD against the USD and THB as of December 31, 2021 and 2020 would have increased (decreased) the net profit after tax by \$73,621 and \$46,800, respectively.
+A strengthening (weakening) of 5% of the TWD against the USD and THB as of December 31, 2022 and 2021 would have increased (decreased) the net profit after tax by \$137,146 and \$73,621, respectively.
 The analysis of both periods was performed on the same basis.

-3) Foreign exchange gain and loss on monetary items
+3) Foreign exchange gains and losses on monetary items

-Since the Group has many kinds of functional currency, the information on foreign exchange gain (loss) on monetary items is disclosed by total amount.
-For years 2021 and 2020, foreign exchange gain (loss) (including realized and unrealized portions) amounted to gain \$33,662 and loss \$63,002, respectively.
+Since the Group has many kinds of functional currency, the information on foreign exchange gains (losses) on monetary items is disclosed by total amount.
+For years 2022 and 2021, foreign exchange gains (losses) (including realized and unrealized portions) amounted to gains \$147,486 and \$33,662, respectively.